futileskills/Security-Advisory/README.md

 ### 5. Suggested Mitigation

    Vendor-side:

-   Implement proper authentication and authorization for all commands sent over the network port.
+   &nbsp;&nbsp;&nbsp;&nbsp;Implement proper authentication and authorization for all commands sent over the network port.

-   Consider adding an optional security mode, configurable via the device's web interface, that restricts access to port 9100 to a list of allowed IP addresses.
+   &nbsp;&nbsp;&nbsp;&nbsp;Consider adding an optional security mode, configurable via the device's web interface, that restricts access to port 9100 to a list of allowed IP addresses.

-   Implement a secure printing protocol like IPPS (IPP over TLS) that supports authentication.
+   &nbsp;&nbsp;&nbsp;&nbsp;Implement a secure printing protocol like IPPS (IPP over TLS) that supports authentication.

    User-side:

-   Isolate all POS devices on a private, segmented network that is not directly accessible from the main corporate or public Wi-Fi network.
+   &nbsp;&nbsp;&nbsp;&nbsp;Isolate all POS devices on a private, segmented network that is not directly accessible from the main corporate or public Wi-Fi network.

-   Configure firewall rules to explicitly deny any traffic to the printer's port 9100 that does not originate from the dedicated POS terminal or application server.
+   &nbsp;&nbsp;&nbsp;&nbsp;Configure firewall rules to explicitly deny any traffic to the printer's port 9100 that does not originate from the dedicated POS terminal or application server.